ka-zuumi/vesicle-HMM-analysis/README.md

 ## Hidden Markov State Model

-The full list of observables states of each lipid for all frames (here, not given due to the large size), can then be fed into a HMM.
+The full list of observables states of each lipid for all frames (here, not given due to the large size), can then be fed into a HMM[^2].
 While any number of hidden states may be specified, by specifying two, less variables will be needed to optimize over while still differentiating between the two most distinct hidden states.
 This can be done with the "getHMManalysis.slurm" script after specifying the inputfile as:

 ```
 hmminputfile=hmm-observables.txt